MatiasNAmendola/libsf/README.md

-        This repository contains all source code maintained by the Liberty Software Foundation.
+        This repository contains all source code maintained by the Liberty Software Foundation (LibSF).
+Our talents and skills given back to God, from whom they come, being used to serve His Kingdom here upon this Earth.
+In much prayer and supplication, knowing that He is able to do exceedingly abundantly beyond any of our needs.
+Jesus Christ, our Savior, to Him be all the glory.

 --------------

+        Mar.09.2014 - Development is ongoing.
+Working on VASM, VDeb, and the VVM execution engine per OBED 0.70.
         Jan.28.2014 - Development is ongoing.
 Slow and steady wins the race. :-) May.11.2013 - Development of WhiteBox continues.
 About 2500 lines of code.
         Apr.29.2013 - Development on Visual FreePro is suspended pending the completion of WhiteBox.